Last Remaining Seats FAQs

 - The Palace Theatre has wheelchair-accessible seating and a single disabled access restroom.
 No assisted listening devices are available.

-- The San Gabriel Mission Playhouse is wheelchair accessible for both restrooms and seating, and can provide assisted listening devices upon request; no advance arrangement needed.
+- The Wiltern is wheelchair accessible for both restrooms and seating, and can provide an assisted listening device upon advance request.
+Please contact the Conservancy at (213) 623-2489 at least twenty-four hours before your visit to arrange for this device.

 - The State Theatre is not wheelchair accessible, and there are no restroom facilities on the first floor.
 No assisted listening devices are available.